christear/RNASeq3USP/README.md

 ## Output
 The intermediate processed data and the final output are inside the output dierectory

-The file 'combined.intron.filtered.utr3.bed' is the final filtered 3'UTR spliicng events
+The file 'combined.intron.filtered.utr3.bed' is the final filtered 3'UTR splicing events

-Splicing levels of each events were stored in 'filtered.splicing.count.Rdata', which could be load in R for the following analysis ...
+Splicing levels of these events were stored in 'filtered.splicing.count.Rdata', which could be load in R for the following analysis ...

 ## Prerequisites
 The pipline has been test with fowlloing dependencies: